Antilles7227/vitastor-operator/README.md

 * max-txn-ops should be at least 100000
 * I recommend to increase quota-backend-bytes (especially for large clusters), in some cases you can reach quota limit and it will stop etcd cluster at all.

+You can use baremetal etcd cluster or use [Etcd Operator](https://github.com/aenix-io/etcd-operator) to keep all your Vitastor stuff inside your cluster.

 ### Running on the cluster
 1. Create namespace for vitastor and ConfigMap with vitastor.conf: